Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Monte Carlo Comparisons Across Methods

-These results illustrate an important practical point: the Velasco and Hurvich-Chen tapered LW estimators provide robustness to linear deterministic trends without any preprocessing.
-On the other hand, the ELW estimator requires the researcher to correct for the trend in a way that depends on the unknown value of the memory parameter $d$.
+These results illustrate an important practical point: the Velasco- and Hurvich--Chen-tapered LW estimators provide robustness to linear deterministic trends without any preprocessing.
+The internal trend correction of 2ELW is also effective.
+On the other hand, the LW, ELW, and LWLFC estimators fail unless the researcher detrends the data, and may still fail in spite of the correction for more extreme values of $d$.